University of Louisville: As a public state university: 1970–present

-Neeli Bendapudi became the University of Louisville's 18th president on May 15, 2018.
+Following Neeli Bendapudi's resignation, provost Lori Stewart Gonzalez served as interim president from January 2022 to January 2023.
+Kim Schatzel became the University of Louisville's 19th president on February 1, 2023.
+On March 26, 2025, Schatzel resigned as president and Gerry Bradley was appointed the university's 20th president.

 Campuses

 The university has three campuses in the Louisville area, the Belknap, the Health Science, and the Shelby.
 It also has an International Campus in Panama City, Panama, as well as various satellite facilities in the state of Kentucky and abroad: